qorix-group/baselibs/score/os/README.md

 To create a PR using this checklist, compare your own branch to the target branch on GitHub and append `?quick_pull=1&template=osal.md` to the URL.

+##### Test case derivation method and metadata

+FFI components does not have requirements, so to derive test case [Analysis of equivalence classes and boundary values](broken_link_cf/display/ESDF/Test+Method%3A+Analysis+of+equivalence+classes+and+boundary+values) is used.
+Main equivalence class, applicable form most of tests, is the division between error output and no error output, data for it is taken directly from QNX or POSIX documentation of APIs.

 <details><summary>Discarded Alternatives</summary>
 The following other options were considered, but ultimately discarded for below reasons: